Gravwell Accelerators#

 Tags are always included in the acceleration, regardless of the extraction module in use.
 Even when the query does not specify inline filters, the acceleration system can help narrow down and accelerate queries when there are multiple tags in a single well.

 Most acceleration modules incur about a 1-1.5% storage overhead when using the bloom engine, but extremely low-throughput wells may consume more storage.
 If a well typically sees about 1-10 entries per second, acceleration may incur a 5-10% storage penalty, where a well with 10-15 thousand entries per second may see as little as 0.5% storage overhead.
-Gravwell accelerators also allow for user specified collision rate adjustments.
+Gravwell accelerators also allow user-specified collision rate adjustments.
 If you can spare the storage, a lower collision rate may increase accuracy and speed up queries while increasing storage overhead.
 Reducing the accuracy reduces the storage penalty but decreases accuracy and reduces the effectiveness of the accelerator.
 The index engine will consume significantly more space depending on the number of fields extracted and the variability of the extracted data.
 For example, full text indexing may cause the accelerator files to consume as much space as the stored data files.

 Accelerators must operate on the direct data portion of an entry (with the exception of the src accelerator which directly operates on the SRC field).